 - 1. All monies paid by an applicant will be refunded if the applicant requests to cancel their enrollment agreement through attendance at the first class session, or the seventh day after enrollment, whichever is later. - 2.
-After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a prorated refund if you have completed 60 percent or less of the scheduled days in the payment period in your program through your last day of attendance. - 3.
+After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a prorated refund in accordance with the refund schedule detailed below. - 3.
 To cancel this Enrollment Agreement, provide a written notice of cancellation to the following address: Hussian College, 1201 W. 5th St., Suite F-10, Los Angeles, CA 90017.
 This can be done by mail or hand delivery. - 4.
 The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 5.
 The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 6.
 In the unlikely event that an applicant has not visited the School prior to enrollment, they will have the opportunity to withdraw without penalty within 3 business days following either the regularly scheduled orientation procedures or following a tour of the School facilities and inspection of equipment where training and services are provided. - 7.
 Refunds will be issued within forty-five (45) days.